danhitchcock/nano_tipper_z/README.md

 * Every account is a full featured (albeit not secure) wallet--you will soon be able to change your rep!
 * You can request your private keys or a new address!
 (Still on the fence, but *soon*)

 In addition to those, there are other great features
-* Set a tip minimum to prevent spam or annoying cheapskates
+* Set a tip minimum to prevent spam from annoying cheapskates
 * Silence - Turn off tip notifications.
 You will still receive tips, but won't be tagged or messaged by the bot.
 * Set your account to 'auto-receive' transactions (default on)